 Imagination is a radical act in the urban realm.
-Waller Creek occupies a different place in the imagination of Austinites than many other more accessible waterways.
-While it has served as a floodway for the city, it is important to reconsider how a community interacts with and considers this watershed as it is re-integrated into public space.
+While Waller Creek has served as a floodway for the city, it is important to reconsider how a community interacts with and considers this watershed as it is re-integrated into public space.

 After opening the show, this installation immediately became interactive.
 People were jumping on the pool floats, touching the water, and claiming the space as their own.

-Waller Creek is currently undergoing a multi-phase redesign to preserve the creek and reintegrate it into public spaces along its watershed through the city of Austin.
-The Waterloo Greenway Conservancy, The City of Austin, and other local stakeholders are engaging the downtown community to re-envision how Waller Creek fits into the public realm as they revitalize the greenway.
-The annual Creek Show is part of that effort to activate the waterway.
-Austin has a deeply in-grained swimming hole culture that has helped many other naturally-fed bodies of water define the identity of the city, but different considerations need to be made for waterways like Waller Creek that will not support that sort of engagement.
+Waller Creek is undergoing a multi-phase redesign to preserve and reintegrate it into public spaces through the city.
+The Waterloo Greenway Conservancy, City of Austin, and other local stakeholders are engaging the downtown community to re-envision how Waller Creek fits into the public realm as they revitalize the greenway.
+The annual Creek Show is part of that effort.
+Austin has a deeply ingrained swimming hole culture that has helped many other naturally-fed bodies of water define the identity of the city, but different considerations need to be made for waterways like Waller Creek that will not support that sort of engagement.

-Asakura Robinson was 1 out of 6 teams chosen from a pool of almost 50 applicants to help renegotiate the public relationship with the waterway.
-The installation, entitled No Lifeguard on Duty, was developed as a response to a particular site along the creek below the 8th Street bridge, but its form was ultimately inspired by significant cultural elements found elsewhere in Austin as well as a desire to create an immersive and highly interactive project.
+The installation, entitled No Lifeguard on Duty, was developed as a response to a site along the creek below the 8th Street bridge, but was inspired by cultural elements found elsewhere in Austin, as well as a desire to create an immersive and interactive project.
 Waller Creek is an urban waterway that has its own complex identity, a composite place influenced by both downtown and the larger watershed.
 No Lifeguard on Duty proposes a pool club for a waterway that will never have one.
-Here you can relax by the pool serenaded by the lights and sounds of the Red River cultural district.
-You can mingle with other pool-goers, or you can party till the sun comes up.
-But just remember, there’s no lifeguard on duty.
+Here you can relax by the pool serenaded by the lights and sounds of the Red River cultural district, mingle with other pool-goers, or party till the sun comes up.
+But remember, there’s no lifeguard on duty.